seancheung/kuconfig/README.md

 ## Utils

-A utils is attached to each config instance.
+A utils object is attached to each config instance.
 You can acces it by the getter `__`:

 ```javascript
 // make a deep cloned copy